 You’d expect a brand like Bianchi to still offer rim brakes, and indeed it does.
 In fact, its lightweight Specialissima is only offered with rim brakes, there is no disc brake option at all.
 Here’s a Specialissima with a Super Record 12-Speed groupset.
 The price? £10,500.

 There’s also a Marco Pantani special edition for fans of the late Italian climbing specialist and winner of both the Tour de France and the Giro d'Italia in 1998.
-Just £2,999 for the frameset...
+Just £3,700 for the frameset.
+We'll have two.

-If you want a Cannondale, don’t waste your time looking at the new SystemSix aero bike as that is discs only, instead you want to check out the long-running SuperSix Evo.
-This model bucks the trend as of the 16 bikes 11 are fitted with rim brakes, giving you plenty of choice.
+If you want a Cannondale, don’t waste your time looking at the SystemSix aero bike as that is discs only, instead you want to check out the long-running SuperSix Evo.
+This model bucks the trend as of the 16 bikes in the 2019 range 11 are fitted with rim brakes, giving you plenty of choice, and they're still easy to find.

-If the SuperSix Evo is too aggressive for you and you want a mile-muncher endurance bike, you want the Synapse, but both the alloy and carbon ranges are only offered with disc brakes I'm afraid.
+If the SuperSix Evo is too aggressive for you and you want a mile-muncher endurance bike, you want the Synapse, but both the alloy and carbon ranges are only offered with disc brakes.

 Canyon doesn’t disappoint rim brake fans with a large number of models across its Endurace, Ultimate and Aeroad ranges.

 BMC’s Teammachine has long been one of the lightest and best performing all-round race bikes, and the latest version has been designed around both rim and disc brakes.
-The former is offered in four builds plus a frameset, The cheapest full bike Is the Teammachine SLR 01 Four, equipped with a Shimano Ultegra groupset and Mavic wheels costing £3,941.
+The former is offered in two builds plus a frameset, The cheapest full bike is the £4,449 Teammachine SLR 01 Two, equipped with a Shimano Ultegra groupset and Mavic wheels.

-There’s also the Teammachine ALR with an aluminium frame and offered in two builds, this Tiagra model being the cheapest at £1,250.
+There’s also the Teammachine ALR with an aluminium frame and offered in two builds, with this Shimano 105-equipped model at £1,500.

 The aim of road.cc buyer's guides is to give you the most, authoritative, objective and up-to-date buying advice.
 We continuously update and republish our guides, checking prices, availability and looking for the best deals.